 \section{Conclusion}

-In this paper, we demonstrate that enforcing the inductive bias of exchangeability is crucial for the generative modeling of single-cell data.
-We introduced a scalable architecture that combines a permutation-invariant encoder and a permutation-equivariant decoder within a fully transformer-based VAE with a latent diffusion model parameterized using DiTs, achieving state-of-the-art performance on cell generation benchmarks, both observational and perturbational data, as well as downstream classification tasks.
-Our work extends beyond imposing artificial structure on gene expression data, instead providing a principled framework for learning from unordered sets.
-This approach is not limited to transcriptomics and lays the groundwork for developing foundational models for other exchangeable biological data, such as proteomics and epigenomics, as well as multi-omics and multi-modal data, thereby enabling more faithful and powerful virtual models of cellular biology.
+In this paper, we introduced a scalable architecture that combines a permutation-invariant encoder and a permutation-equivariant decoder within a fully transformer-based VAE with a latent diffusion model parameterized using DiTs, achieving state-of-the-art performance on cell generation benchmarks, both observational and perturbational data, as well as downstream classification tasks.
+Our work extends beyond imposing artificial structure on gene expression data, instead providing a principled framework for learning exchangable models.
+Importantly, the proposed design naturally supports flexible conditioning and generalization across unseen contexts, enabling faithful modeling of complex cellular responses.
+This approach is not limited to transcriptomics and lays the groundwork for developing foundational models for other exchangeable biological data, such as multi-omics and multi-modal data.